Leather Care Tips & Tricks

 - Limit the item's exposure to direct sunlight.

 - To prevent added wrinkling or flaking, use a dab of conditioner on a soft cloth and gently rub all over, repeating every month or so.
+Our Leather Cream is prefect for this.

 While rainstorms, dirt and moisture are bound to happen, you can prepare for them by applying products designed to repel water and stains while also conditioning the leather.